Posted: 7/21/16 | July 21st, 2016

 1. Knowing where to go

-First off, there’s the fact of where to travel.
+First off, there’s the challenge of choosing where to travel.

 Sure, if you only travel to the most conspicuous gay-friendly destinations, you might find them easier and more attractive in terms of LGBT culture, nightlife, parties, and festivals (and sex).
 There are hot-spot gay cities and safe choices on every continent — from Mexico City to Madrid, Berlin to Bangkok, Sydney to São Paolo — but there’s even more fun outside the gay bubble.